DevExpress-Examples/reporting-web-forms-register-client-side-libraries-manually/Readme.md

 </configuration>
 ```

-Finally register the client-side libraries in the HTML page header section by using `<script\>` tags. **Note** that the order in which scripts are registered is important.
+In addition, register client-side libraries in the HTML page header section using `<script\>` tags. **Note** that the order in which scripts are registered is important.

+##Using bundles

-In this example on the [DefaultWithBundles.aspx](./CS/T115434/DefaultWithBundles.aspx) page we have also demonstrated how to use the [BuildBundlerMinifier](https://www.nuget.org/packages/BuildBundlerMinifier) package in order to create script bundles.
-The bundles configuration is located in the [bundleconfig.json](./CS/T115434/bundleconfig.json) file.
-Also the [libman.json](./CS/T115434/libman.json) is used to move DevExtreme icons to css folder where the `devextreme.bundle.min.css` bundle is located.
+The [DefaultWithBundles.aspx](./CS/T115434/DefaultWithBundles.aspx) page of the example also demonstrates how to use the [BuildBundlerMinifier](https://www.nuget.org/packages/BuildBundlerMinifier) package in order to create script bundles.
+The configuration of bundles is located in the [bundleconfig.json](./CS/T115434/bundleconfig.json) file.
+Also, [libman.json](./CS/T115434/libman.json) is used to move DevExtreme icons to the `css` folder where the `devextreme.bundle.min.css` bundle is located.

 <!-- default file list -->
 *Files to look at*: